 Step 4: Negotiate Terms and Formalize Agreements

-Transparency is key when negotiating deliverables, timelines, and compensation.
-Decide whether you’ll offer flat fees, performance-based payments, or product exchanges.
-Clearly define content formats, posting dates, platforms, and approval processes.
-Draft a formal contract that covers intellectual property rights, disclosure requirements (e.g., #ad or #sponsored), and confidentiality clauses to protect both parties.
+Transparency is key when negotiating deliverables, timelines, and compensation to ensure a smooth and professional collaboration.
+Decide whether you’ll offer flat fees, performance-based payments, product exchanges, or a hybrid model based on campaign goals and influencer reach.
+Clearly define content formats, posting dates, platforms, usage rights, and approval processes to avoid misunderstandings later.

 Step 5: Execute and Amplify Your Campaign